phetsims/phet-info/checklists/code-review-checklist.md

 - [ ] Is there any unnecessary coupling? (e.g., by passing large objects to constructors, or exposing unnecessary properties/functions).
 If you only need a few fields from a large object, pass them in as separate parameters.
 The threshold for the number of parameters is up to you - use your judgement.
-Alternatively in TypeScript, you can decouple by narrowing the API using `Pick`, but this is a bit of a hack.
+Alternatively in TypeScript, you can decouple by narrowing the API using `Pick`.
 Here's an example:

 ```ts
 class MyClass {